Moon1215i/goracle_backup/README.md

 <img src="img/download1.png">

 1. Copy the displayed command.
-2. Open the terminal on your regular machine such as Mac, Windows, or Linux.
+2. Open the terminal on your regular machine such as Mac or Linux.
 3. Paste the command there and run it.

 <br>